simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The hot season was already approaching and a peculiar and intense glare hung over the horizon.

 On the evening of the eighth of March we reached Rawalpindi Several hours before the cantonment, the train traversed an arid country of sand and stone, cut into numerous canyons.
-After i night spent at a lo-
+After a night spent at a lo-

 <a id="4">**4 TRAILS TO INMOST ASIA**</a>